Note: This is an archived Handbook entry from 2012.

 |Duration & Credit Points:||25 credit points taken over 12 months part time.|

 Level 3, 442 Auburn Rd

-The Certificate will be made up of two 12.5 point subjects.
-Candidates who successfully complete the award will gain a critical understanding of processes of social exclusion and inclusion, the concepts of social justice and injustice, and the ways these issues intersect with practical social policy and research issues in Australia and internationally.
+Candidates who successfully complete the Specialist Certificate will gain a critical understanding of processes of social exclusion and inclusion, the concepts of social justice and injustice, and the ways these issues intersect with practical social policy and research issues in Australia and internationally.

 |Subject Options:|| |